 By adding in antioxidant support (both as a supplement and by eating more fruits and vegetables!), you score bodyguard-like protection for your eggs and their critical cell components such as DNA.
 Examples of antioxidants known to benefit egg quality include CoQ10 and L-Carnitine.

 If you’re over the age of 35 or are struggling with infertility, antioxidants can start to pay off after three months.
-Generally, you’ll want to take 200 mg of CoQ10, but if you’ve been told you have poor egg quality, low egg reserves, or if you’re over 35, you’ll want to up that dose (add Bird&Be’s Extra Egg Health Booster to add 400 mg of CoQ10 to The Powers for Females’ 200 mg).
+Generally, you’ll want to take 200 mg of CoQ10, but if you’ve been told you have poor egg quality, low egg reserves, or if you’re over 35, you’ll want to up that dose (add Bird&Be’s Extra Egg Health Booster to add 400 mg of CoQ10 to The Power Prenatal for Females’ 200 mg).
 In one study, supplementing with 600 mg of CoQ10 daily for two months before IVF led to a greater number of retrieved eggs, higher fertilization rates and higher quality embryos.

 And if you have a partner with sperm, don’t forget that the little swimmers can benefit from antioxidant support too.
 Afterall, 50 percent of your baby’s DNA comes from the sperm, so it’s equally important to protect that DNA from breaks and mutations.
 And in terms of getting pregnant, healthy undamaged sperm are more likely to be able to swim and fertilize your egg!
 Like eggs, sperm take about 80 days to fully develop, so sperm preconception care should start around the same time (or even earlier).
 Again, look for CoQ10 and L-Carnitine, plus N-Acetyl Cysteine (NAC), Zinc and Vitamin E.